TrshPuppy/obsidian-notes/cybersecurity/vulnerabilities/eternalblue.md

 A family of "critical" vulnerabilities in Microsoft [SMB](/networking/protocols/SMB.md)v1 servers and server protocol.
 These vulnerabilities not only effect Windows machines, but also machines which make use of the same server protocol including Siemens ultrasound medical equipment.

 ## CVE-2017-0144 (EternalBlue itself):
 A flaw in the SMBv1 server allows remote adversaries to execute code on a target computer.
-An unauthenticated attacker can craft malicious packet and send it to the server.
+An unauthenticated attacker can craft malicious packets and send them to the server.
 Because SMB allows devices on a network to share resources w/ each other, malware like [WannaCry](/cybersecurity/attacks/wannacry.md) can use the server to propagate to other devices.

 This technique is rumored to have been developed by the NSA and/or an APT group known as the "Equation Group".